dvcoffey/ps-classics/README.md

 This site is primarily a fan wesite, and proof of concept for a working live directory of classic playstation games.
 The goal is to provide the user with an enjoyable experience, and the ability to learn about a piece of gaming history.

 ## Scope
 Visitors should be provided with enough information quickly to determine if this is a site that they like (or dislike).
 If a user wants to purchase a game for their collection, they are provided with a link to the game on amazon.com Although this is not a business focused website a similar strategy could be applied to a game store front with the 'amazon.com' link replaced instead by a 'purchase from store' link
 If the Game Developer were to own an online store front, the player could be directed here at the end of the game with the hope of gaining more business.

 ## Structure
-The Logo/Brand is always visible at the top left of the page, in the navbar and will verify for the user that they are in the right place
+The Logo/Brand is always visible at the top left of the page, in the navbar and will verify for the user that they are in the right place.
 This also acts as a home button which will redirect the user back to the homepage.
-The homepage will appear first with the navbar providing the user to other pages on the site
+The homepage will appear first with the navbar providing the user to other pages on the site.

-The player name input occupies the center of the title screen with the play button located just underneath.
-The play button will hide the title screen.
-It will then show the game canvas and initialise the game.
-When the game ends the game will stop and the game over screen will appear over the canvas.
-The game over screen will show the player score in the center along with a button underneath to allow the player to try again.
-This hide the game over screen and start the game from the beginning.

-In game the player score will be visible in the upper left of the screen.
-On mobile devices, player input controls will be visible in the lower left of the screen.
+On mobile deivices the navbar links will be available to the right via a dropdown 'hamburger' icon.

+### Three instances of the navbar

+#### For the visitor.
+1. Home
+2. Games
+3. Login
+4. Register

+#### For the registered user (logged in).

+1. Home
+2. Games
+3. Profile
+4. Add Game
+5. Log Out

+#### For the Administrator (logged in).

+1. Home
+2. Games
+3. Profile
+4. Add Game
+5. Manage Genres
+6. Log Out

 ## Skeleton